Meningococcal septicemia; Meningococcal blood poisoning; Meningococcal bacteremia

 When to Contact a Medical Professional

 Go to the emergency room immediately if you have symptoms of meningococcemia.
-Call your provider if you have been around someone with the disease.
+Contact your provider if you have been around someone with the disease.

 Preventive antibiotics for family members and other close contacts are often recommended.
 Speak with your provider about this option.